 Organizations like The United Way can also connect parents with parenting skills programs such as Success by Six and Parenting Skills for Teen Mothers.
 Many of these support programs are free to qualifying members.
 Others are membership-based organizations that require dues.
 For example, Parents Without Partners members pay $40 a year [source: Partners Without Parents].
 Community education classes typically cost less than $40 per class, but income-qualifying participants may be eligible for reduced rates, in some cases.

 If you are a single parent who's considering involvement in some kind of support program, it's a good idea to make sure that the program you're looking at is accredited with a respected nonprofit, unit of local government or educational institution.
-For more information on support for single parents, follow the links on the next page.
+For more information on support for single parents, follow the links below.